Text alternatives for images: a decision tree

 No, it repeats information

-No, it’s a duplicated link
+No, it repeats a link

-If the image is a link and duplicates a nearby text link, wrap the link anchor around the image and the text link to create a single link.
-Then use a blank text alternative for the image.
-If you don’t know how to do this, talk to your web manager.
+If the image is a link and repeats a nearby text link, wrap the link around the image and the text to create a single link.
+Then use a blank text alternative for the image: (<a href="page.html"><img alt="">My page</a>).
+If you're unsure of how to do this, talk to your web team.

 Yes